tasuten/Fugaku/README.md

 You can see screenshots on [GitHub Pages](https://tasuten.github.io/Fugaku/)

+**2017-03-30: No longer, I'm not using this, I'm using an other.
+I'll accept pullreqs, but I recommend to use other colorschemes or fork this colorscheme if you wanna use maintained colorschemes.**

 ## What's the meaning of "Fugaku" ?
 **Fugaku** (富嶽) is another name of Mt.
 Fuji.